 How do fossil fuels become energy?

 To turn coal, oil, or natural gas into a form of energy it needs to be burned, the steam created from this burning then drives the turbine to generate electricity or power your car.
-(This steam is a factor in what we refer to as your carbon footprint)
+(This steam is carbon being released into the atmosphere, which in turn contributes to your carbon footprint)

 How do you get fossil fuels?

 Coal, oil, and natural gas are not naturally occurring in all parts of the world.
 Coal is mined in areas like Wyoming, China, and Australia.
 Natural gas is extracted from states like Texas and Pennsylvania, as well as Russia and many countries within the middle east.
 While Oil is mainly extracted from Saudi Arabia, Russia, and Texas/the Gulf Coast.
 For many countries, these sources need to be shipped long distances, using the very fossil fuels they are transporting.
 Creating a vicious cycle of greenhouse gas emissions.

 With the majority of the electricity worldwide coming from the burning of fossil fuels (63%) many are turning to more sustainable methods of renewable energy, such as solar, hydro, and wind power.
 These methods of energy permit a significantly lower carbon footprint, with the contributing factors being the manufacturing, installation, disposal of solar panels, wind turbines, etc.

 In order to significantly reduce our carbon footprint as a species, we can begin evolving our energy sources and lifestyles to ones that are more sustainable long term.

 To answer this question in short, when you are on the grid, you are connected to the city/town’s utilities Ex: electrical, water, sewer, gas.
 This means you pay utilities every month.
 Whereas when you are off the grid, you are fully self-sustaining and can provide all of your own energy & water sources.